Educate Don't Medicate

-Texas Mental Health Multi-Tiered Systems of Support Becomes the LAW.
+Texas Mental Health Multi-Tiered Systems of Support Becomes the Law

-By Alice Linahan 9.5.2019
+By Alice Linahan | 09.05.2019

-On Sept.
+n Sept.
 3rd I was honored to be asked to speak at a Concerned Women for America (CWA) meeting in Bridgeport, Texas- to discuss the mental health legislation passed in Texas, in the last legislative session.
 Below is a video of my talk, where I laid out the history of Education Reform, away from knowledge-based academics, to the behavioral.
 Below the video, in this post, I will prove psychological evaluations have already been piloted and has been happening in Texas, without parental consent.
 And, how NOW, through the passage of a combination of legislation, has been codified, into law.

 I believe it is important to know the terms being used to implement access to students for psychological evaluations.